NetApp/FSx-ONTAP-samples-scripts/CloudFormation/Export-FSxN-CloudFormation/README.md

 The script takes the following parameters:
 - `-f fs-id`: The ID of the FSxN file system you want to create the CloudFormation template for.
 This is a required parameter.
 - `-n name`: Is an optional name to be appended to all the volumes, svms and NetBIOS names.
-This is so you could test the CloudFormation template while the original machine is still running.
+This is so you can test the CloudFormation template while the original machine is still running.

 The script will output the CloudFormation template in JSON format.
 You can redirect this output to a file if you want to save it.